ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 Ballerina runtime exposes the `api` package to external developers to connect with the Ballerina runtime ecosystem.
 So external developers **should only** use these APIs.
 Any changes or improvements to the APIs will be notified with the release note.

 ## Ballerina Java Runtime API
-Ballerina Java Interoperability enables Ballerina developers to call java code from Ballerina as it runs on top of JVM.
+Ballerina Java Interoperability enables Ballerina developers to call Java code from Ballerina as it runs on top of JVM.
 Ballerina offers a set of Java APIs to developers to interactively work with Ballerina runtime constructs such as creating Ballerina Java values, calling Ballerina methods asynchronously, getting into Ballerina type systems, etc.

 ### Adding Ballerina Java Runtime Dependency